matthewpick/timesheet-calendar-generator/README.md

 # timesheet-calendar-generator

-## Purpose

 Programatically generate a "subscribable" ICS calendar for time-sheet notifications.
 Hosted via Vercel.

+## Purpose

+Most calendar systems (Apple, Google, Microsoft) do not support logic for repeating event criteria of "last business day of the month."
+To create reminders for timesheets that are due at month-end, a subscribable ICS link was my solution.

 ## Usage